johnston9/MS3-Shot-Caller/README.md

 5. Set the current working directory to the location where you want the cloned directory to be made.
 6. Type git clone, and then paste the URL copied above.
 7. Press enter and a local clone will be created.
+8. You may want to unpack the everything from the containing "MS3-Shot-Caller" folder.
-8. The clone will include two file needed for sr up and Heroku.
+9. The clone will include two file needed for set up and Heroku.

   1. The requirements.txt which contains all packages to be installed to run the app.
 These are
   Flask-PyMongo, dnspython and Flask and it's dependencies.
 Heroku will need these to run the app.

-  2. The Procfile w tells Heroku what language the app is using.
+  2. The Procfile which tells Heroku what language the app is using.

 Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

 #### Terminal

-  - Using the following command will install the packages need for the app from requirements.txt.
+  - Use the following command to install the packages needed for the app from requirements.txt.

 ##### pip3 install -r requirements.txt